rahulc07/MCOS/README.md

 # Minecraft OS

 ## Intro
-Are you tired of all the ram and CPU that windows, mac or even Linux is using?
+Are you tired of all the ram and CPU that windows, Mac OS X or even Linux is using?

 Well you have come to the right place, this is the OS That ONLY Runs Minecraft!